 Here’s my short list of lawsuit fantasies:

 - I’d like to sue someone for the dirty air and water I’m forced to breathe and drink.
 Individuals and companies make decisions every day to foul our air and water, with effectively no liability for the damage they do.
 Government regulators have not only failed to protect our common environmental heritage, but they’ve exempted whole industries from responsibility by taking the right to sue away from common people.
-We are left to pressure state and local governments to sue on our behalf, as in the recent U.S. suit against Volkswagen or the seventh generation claims against President Obama.
+We are left to pressure state and local governments to sue on our behalf, as in the recent U.S. suit against Volkswagen.
 But governments receive tax revenues from corporate polluters, so there’s a conflict of interest in shutting them down.
 Our environment would be a lot cleaner if the law recognized an individual’s interest in clean air and water.

 - I’d like to sue the makers of harmful consumer products, like furniture polish and processed foods.
 Manufacturers sell the benefits of their products — shiny wood tables and quick, tasty meals — without warning consumers of the dangers.
 Certainly it can be difficult to trace a specific harm suffered by a specific person to consumption of a specific product.
 Nevertheless, common sense ought to make a company liable for putting nasty chemicals in their products without adequately warning buyers.
 But common sense is not common, as we’ve seen with over a half century of tobacco lawsuits.